logux/docs/3-concepts/2-action.md

    This way is the best for small UI states, like opened/closed menu state.

 2. **Local action with metadata**.
 It adds local action.
-Action will *not* be sent to server or another browser tab.
+Action will *not* be sent to the server or another browser tab.
 Compare to standard Redux way with `dispatch.local` you can set action’s meta.

    ```js
    store.dispatch.local(action)